-Most trainee seats are based at government offices in Edinburgh, but there may be opportunities or requirements for a seat in other locations for example working in Glasgow, or on secondment to a private sector law firm or to the Office of Solicitor to the Scottish Parliament.
+Most trainee seats are based at government offices in Edinburgh, but there may be opportunities or requirements for a seat in other locations.
+You might be working in Glasgow, on secondment to a private sector law firm or to Scottish Parliament Legal Services.

 GLSS lawyers are involved in almost all aspects of government and you can expect your training to cover a wide range of legal work from core professional areas – like contract, litigation and public and administrative law – to specialist advisory work for the government and associated agencies.
 Trainees can also expect to become familiar with the development, drafting and implementation of new law, which are core elements of the work of the GLSS.

 GLSS trainees have a good record of securing permanent posts after qualifying, either within the Scottish Government or in the wider GLSS.
 Decisions on trainee retention are taken on a year-by-year basis, depending on budgets and vacancies at the relevant time, and there may be the possibility of a permanent role after the two-year training period, subject to the existence of suitable opportunities, satisfactory performance during your traineeship and success in a formal assessment centre.

 One aspect which makes working in the GLSS unique is that lawyers tend to move between different areas of work over the course of their careers.
 They are viewed as specialist government lawyers, rather than specialising in a particular subject area for lengthy periods of time.
 This approach means that lawyers develop transferable skills and are able to deal with novel subjects which frequently arise.